Mariyamfirdoz/Mariyam-firdoz/README.md

 ---

 ### 👩‍💻 About Me
-- 🎓 I’m currently pursuing MCA (2023–2025)
+ - 🎓 MCA student (2023–2025) passionate about development
-- 🌱 I’m learning Cybersecurity (OWASP ZAP, CEH) & Web Technologies
+- 🌱 Currently exploring Web Technologies like HTML, CSS, JavaScript, React & Angular
-- 🧠 I’m improving my skills in Python, MySQL, and JavaScript
+- 🧠 Sharpening skills in Python, Java, and MySQL
-- 💼 Looking for a Web Dev software dev or Cybersecurity job
+- 💼 Actively looking for roles in Web, App, or Software Development
-- 💬 Ask me about **HTML, CSS, Python, OWASP tools**
+- 💬 Comfortable working with front-end tech and writing clean, readable code
-- 🧸 Fun Fact: I love teddy bears & Kinder Joy 🍫🐻
+- 🧸 I enjoy building projects—and yes, I love teddy bears and Kinder Joy 🍫🐻

 ---